gvorob/pd1-wookierepellent-vorobyev-tsui/Log.md

-6/05	George  Fixed gravity and velocity scaling, so is 1/sec, not 1/tick 6/06	Derek	MyPoint calculates net forces (INCOMPLETE) 6/08	George 	fixed forces, accelerations/velocity are now all changed at once, THEN all the positions are updated
+6/05	George  Fixed gravity and velocity scaling, so is 1/sec, not 1/tick 6/06	Derek	MyPoint calculates net forces (INCOMPLETE) 6/08	George 	fixed forces, accelerations/velocity are now all changed at once, THEN all the positions are updated 6/09	Derek	Fixed points with SHIFT
+6/09 	George 	Fixed points with SHIFT